judydjy/judydjy.github.io/_publications/2010-10-01-paper-title-number-2.md

 title: "One-dimensional narrow graphene nanoribbon junctions and superlattices synthesized with one-benzene-ring width"
 collection: publications
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'In preparation and to be published soon'
-date: 2023-09-11
-venue: 'Not yet'
+excerpt: 'To be submitted to JACS soon.'

 ---